harvest-finance/harvest-api/docs/developer.md

 1. Fork the repository, make a change and test locally
 2. Open a pull request with a detailed description of the purpose of the PR
 3. Wait for the CI to finish and fix any issues
-4. If the change is deemed as necessary by the team, it will be merged and promoted.
+4. If the change is deemed as necessary/useful by the team, it will be merged and promoted.